Unterems

-Unterems is a former municipality in the district of Leuk in the canton of Valais in Switzerland.
+Unterems was a municipality in the district of Leuk in the canton of Valais in Switzerland.
 The municipalities of Turtmann and Unterems merged on 1 January 2013 into the new municipality of Turtmann-Unterems.

 History

 Unterems is first mentioned in 1270 as inferiorem hemesa.

 Geography

 Unterems had an area, As of 2011, of 1.4 km2.
 Of this area, 39.1% is used for agricultural purposes, while 53.6% is forested.
 Of the rest of the land, 7.2% is settled (buildings or roads) and 0.0% is unproductive land.

 The former municipality is located in the Leuk district, high on the left side of the Rhone valley.
 It consists of the village of Unterems and the hamlets of Ze Schmidu, Feldishaus and Prupräsu.

 Coat of arms

 The blazon of the municipal coat of arms is Azure a Cross Patee Gules in chief two Mullets of Six Or in base a branch of Lime Tree/Linden Tree slipped with three Leaves Vert.